LW2904/basic-steambot/README.md

 I say this, because I want to make it clear here that I am not trying to teach you to code properly, look at this as giving you a running start, maybe even a motivation (who doesn't want to build cool steam bots), in the never ending journey of learning programming languages.
 I will (have to) leave out important bits and pieces, that I hope you will learn as you go.

-__I want to encourage you to use external resources while reading this document__, namely the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript) (Mozilla Developer Network) - their JS references are excellent.
-Since their site is structured somewhat akwardly, it is probably the fastest to just search for 'MDN string/array/operators/whatever' in your search engine of choice. __By far not everything will be covered here, things will be explained on a 'need to know' basis.__
+__I want to encourage you to use external resources while reading this document__, like the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript) (Mozilla Developer Network) JS reference.
+Since their site is structured somewhat akwardly, it is probably the fastest to just search for 'MDN string/array/operators/whatever' in your search engine of choice. __By far not everything will be covered here, most things will be explained as they are introduced through actual code.__

-This document takes a rather unconventional approach to trying to teach one to code, but it is how I learned: by reading working code, reading documentation, and doing lots of googling.
-This is certainly not the most efficient approach, but it allows for a lot of freedom and flexibility.
-Also, in my opinion, the earlier one is exposed to actual production code, best practices and coding conventions, the better.
+This document takes a rather unconventional approach to trying to teach one to program, but it is how I learned: by reading working code, reading documentation, and doing lots of googling.
+This is probably not the most efficient approach, but it allows for a lot of freedom and flexibility.
+Also, in my opinion, the earlier one is exposed to actual production code (and therefore best practices, consistent structure, etc.), the better.

 ## The basics

-Even I am not cruel enough to expect you to be able to understand some random code, so here goes my take at demistifying this whole thing.
+This is my take at demystifying this whole thing.
+Code's just code, there's nothing particularly special or magical about it.

 ### Browser console